ryanatkn/cosmicplayground/README.md

   There's also
   [a video on YouTube with a 6 minute tour](https://www.youtube.com/watch?v=7xEPqg-Kyg4) around the planet set to music.
-  You can get the same experience with better visual quality by clicking "begin tour" on the map.
+  You can get the same experience by clicking "begin tour" on the map - the visual quality is better but it's not mobile friendly.
-  (depending on your hardware, and it's not mobile friendly) Its scentific usefulness is limited but it makes me feel things.
+  Its scentific usefulness is limited but it makes me feel things.
 - [Starlit Hammock](https://www.cosmicplayground.org/#starlit-hammock)
   invites you to sit back and soak in the staggering beauty of space